[Moderate revision–posted 9/9/25 (replaces 7/5/22 edition)]

 Operating Policy and Procedure

-REVIEW: This OP will be reviewed in March of even-numbered years by the Managing Director of the Texas Tech University System Office of Risk Management (TTUSORM) with substantive revisions forwarded to the Vice Chancellor and Chief Financial Officer.
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice Chancellor and Risk and Compliance Officer of the Texas Tech University System Office of Risk Management (TTUSORM) with substantive revisions forwarded to the Vice Chancellor and Chief Financial Officer.

 POLICY/PROCEDURE